gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 Whether comments funcionnality should be activated.
 This is a global setting that will affect all posts.
 If `true`, the comments will be displayed for posts that have comments status set to "Allow Comments" on the WordPress side.
 Please note, that we only support two levels of comments nesting.

+**menuName** (optional)
+`(type String, default "main")`

+Ginger theme comes with one menu location, in the slide-in sidebar.
+You can use any of the menus that you had created on your WordPress site.
+Just paste the name that you had given to your WordPress menu here.

+example: `menuName: "Main Menu"`

 **gaTrackingId** (optional)
 `(default 0)`

 Your google analytics UA code.
 Set to 0 to disable Google Analytics.

+**googleTagManagerId** (optional)
+`(default 0)`

+Your google Tag Mangager Id.
+Set to 0 to disable this funcionnality.

+**addSitemap** (optional)
+`(Type boolean, default false)`

+Whether you want to create a site map.
+If set to `true`, please make sure that you provide your production gatsby website url in the SiteUrl option.

+**siteMapOptions** (optional)
+`(Type Object, default {})`

+These options are passed to the [gatsby-plugin-sitemap](https://www.gatsbyjs.org/packages/gatsby-plugin-sitemap/) options so please refer to [gatsby-plugin-sitemap options](https://www.gatsbyjs.org/packages/gatsby-plugin-sitemap/#options) for the details.